Hmmm, Pinterest for Business? Really?

 Reason #3: Pinterest ads are way cheaper and more powerful:

-Another reason you should use Pinterest for business is that you can use their ads.
+Another reason you should use Pinterest for business is that you can use its ads.
 You will invest way less money than with Facebook ads.
 The only problem that I see here is that Pinterest ads are not global.

-I know some of you are skeptical because I didn’t use Pinterest ads and I’m saying they are cheaper than any other ads.
+I know some of you are skeptical because I didn’t use Pinterest ads, and I’m saying they are cheaper than any other ads.
 How do I know that?

-Well, I learned that from the princess of Pinterest – Kat Sullivan (Marketing Solved) 🙂 I actually learned most of what I know about social media marketing and online business from her courses.
-She showed us an example of her Pinterest ads and Facebook ads and I saw the numbers.
+Well, I learned that from the princess of Pinterest – Kat Sullivan (Marketing Solved).
+I actually learned most of what I know about social media marketing and online business from her courses.
+She showed us an example of her Pinterest ads and Facebook ads, and I saw the numbers.
 There was a big difference!

 Of course, just like everything else, you have to learn how to use Pinterest ads the right way.
 Because I can’t teach you, I’ll suggest the course from Kat Sullivan called PinFunnels.